-• Provides public key cryptography services on your network
+Provides public key cryptography services on your network

-You can create an Organizational Certificate Authority within your NDS tree, use the services of an external certificate authority, or use a combination of both as your needs dictate.
+You can create an Organizational Certificate Authority (CA) within your NDS tree, allowing you to issue an unlimited number of user and server certificates.
+You can also use the services of an external certificate authority, or use a combination of both as your needs dictate.